coderberry/cavneb.github.io-old/source/_posts/2012-04-24-asset-pipeline-for-dummies.markdown

 Now the css in `users.css.scss` will only be applied to views under the `Users` controller.

+* This may not be best practice.
+Refer to the comments below.*

 #### Q: Do I have to use the asset pipeline?

 No. In Rails 3.1, the asset pipeline is enabled by default.
 It can be disabled in `config/application.rb` by putting this line inside the application class definition: